KANT, KANTIANISM, AND MORALITY

 Book Chapters

-• Kleingeld, Pauline, Gregory, Michael, Tomassini, Fiorella. (forthcoming) “A Brief Guide to Achenwall’s Natural Law: The Textbook for Kant’s Lectures on Legal and Political Philosophy”, in Rauscher, F., (ed.), Kant’s Lectures on Political Philosophy, Cambridge University Press, 2023
+• Pauline Kleingeld, Michael Gregory, and Fiorella Tomassini.
+(2025) “A Brief Guide to Achenwall’s Natural Law: The Textbook for Kant’s Lectures on Legal and Political Philosophy”, in Rauscher, F., (ed.), Kant’s Lectures on Political Philosophy: A Critical Guide, Cambridge University Press.

 • Mike Gregory (forthcoming) “Whose Vocation?
 Which Being?: A.W.
 Rehberg on the Vocation of the Human Being and Political Theory”.
 In Studies in Modern German Philosophy: The Vocation of the Human Being.
 Edited by Courtney Fugate and Anne Pollok.
 Bloomsbury.